miztiik/security-automation-respond-to-failed-ssh-access/README.md

 1. ## Testing the solution

-    1. Goto EC2>SecurityGroup>Update port22 rule to allow only your IP(to stop the world attacking the server)
+    1. Goto EC2>SecurityGroup>Update port22 rule to allow only your IP(by default it allows ssh traffic from within the vpc)
     1. Goto `AWS SNS` subscribe yourself to the `InfoSecOps` SNS Topic.
     1. Use the commands given in the cloudformation template to trigger `invalid_ssh_user` logs,
     1. You should receive an email with remediation action
-    1. Check the step functions for execution( The EC2 instance also must have a new SG attached to it) You should be able to see something like this for a successful remediation.
+    1. Check the step functions for execution(The EC2 instance also must have a new SG attached to it) You should be able to see something like this for a successful remediation.
     ![miztiik_security_automation_remediate_weak_s3_policy](images/security_automation_respond_to_failed_ssh_access_success.png)